SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 ![Image 7](https://user-images.githubusercontent.com/90856848/138345891-0f43ca72-86d0-4594-a7d6-bc44289a5b9e.png)

-<br> Welcome to the Builder Panel!
+<br> ℹ️Welcome to the Builder Panel!

 The Builder Panel is a place where you can create your visualizations.
 The chart area on your responsive page will remain empty until a measure and dimension are selected from the Builder Panel.
 It will dynamically update depending on the visualization that you are trying to create.